Suyash878/InsuraBot/README.md

-# NexusLore — Your AI Copilot Your Data
+# NexusLore — Your AI Copilot for Your Data

 SmartAssist is an intelligent assistant powered by MindsDB and fine-tuned domain LLMs.